magore/esp8266_ili9341/README.md

 @par Directories
   * .
     * Makefile from CHERTS modified for the project
+       * Features controlled by variables in Makefile

     * README.md - Project readme file
     * COPYRIGHT.md - Project Copyright file
     * Doxyfile - Doxygen configuration file
     * get_esp-open-sdk - shell script to download an install ESP OPEN SDK on Ubuntu 14.04LTS
+       * Tested with esp_iot_sdk_v1.5.2 as of 21 Jun 2016
     * term115200 - shell script to launch terminal to 115200 baud

   * bridge
     * bridge.c